50 Amazing And Latest Basque Baby Names For Girls And Boys

 37. Izaro

-If you want something exotic for your daughter, pick Izaro, which is the name of a small island in the Bay of Biscay, off the Spanish Coast.
+If you want something exotic for your daughter, pick Izaro, the name of a small island in the Bay of Biscay, off the Spanish Coast.
+The name quite literally means ‘island’ in the Basque language.

 38. Jakinda

 Floral names are back in vogue.
-But with so many Roses and Lillys running around, you might want something that’s more unique.
-Jakinda, the Basque word for ‘hyacinth’, could be the one for you.
+But with so many Rose and Lilly running around, you might want something that’s unique.
+Jakinda, the Basque word for ‘hyacinth,’ could be the one for you.
+It also means ‘beautiful one’ or ‘one who is attractive.’
 It sounds easy to call out, despite all the consonants in it.
 For the nickname, you can pick Jaki or Jacky.

-If you want a playful variation of Jessica, Joska could be considered.
-Joska is the Basque variation of Josepha and means ‘Jehovah increases’.
+If you want a playful variation of Josepha, Joxepa could be considered.
+Joxepa is the Basque feminine variation of Joseba and means ‘Jehovah increases.’
 It’s cute, brief, and full of life.
-You also get an option of nicknaming your daughter Jo.
+You also get the option of nicknaming your daughter Jo.

 40. June

-This Latin name after the goddess Juno is as popular in Basque as it is in English speaking countries.
-In fact, it was the second most popular Basque name for girls last year.
-Amanda Peet used June as her daughter’s middle name, and Balthazar Getty used it as a given name.
+This Latin name after the goddess Juno is as popular in Basque as it is in English-speaking countries.
+In Basque, the name means ‘place of the reeds,’ and is unrelated to its Latin counterpart.
+Actress Amanda Peet used June as her daughter’s middle name, and actor Balthazar Getty used it as a given name for his daughter.

 41. Leire